teifip/gke-demo/docs/webgui.md

 > You may want to visualize the WebGUI page source in your browser and double-check that the `webgui.css` file is effectively served from Google Cloud Storage rather than from the WebGUI application.

 At this point the WebGUI just informs you that the Data Collector is not responding.
-Continue with the [next step](./collector.md) to bring it up.
+Move to the [next step](./collector.md) to bring it up.